kyonari/android-init-termux/README.md

-# android-build-termux
-silly attempt to build android app using termux
+silly attempt to init file project android app using termux